dermesser/docs/docs/security/using-certificate-authorities-with-ssh.md

 ```
 debug1: Server host certificate: ssh-rsa-cert-v01@openssh.com
-SHA256:L5AZVU9oz97zIN2i7tFoNaC+HOjv1TlFm8/7rMHShSQ, serial 5 ID "my_linode_server" CA ecdsa-sha2-nistp521
+SHA256:eHQCETYZ0uAbLCRBxrRGU53HgSiYAvwGQsGHEF/IpHs, serial 5 ID "my_linode_server" CA ecdsa-sha2-nistp521
-SHA256:mJcstaUHXfwI0Ug+sLM+fAX6wQtX1iWmkiWG6Mwf9FE valid forever
+SHA256:aX92/3uh5e0/GYoYvwC4eD612URo1MCz6OnARGPqwgU valid forever
 debug1: Host 'my.linode.example.com' is known and matches the RSA-CERT host certificate.
 ```

-> While this doesn't bring you much if you configure all your servers by hand, it certainly is
+> While this of much use if you configure all your servers by hand, it certainly is useful to make
-> useful to give your coworkers an increased sense of security when they want to log onto different
-> machines that they may not have logged into before.
+> your coworkers more comfortable logging onto different machines all owned by you or your company.

 ## Revoking Keys and Certificates